exdeeface/ninjaWorksIt/README.md

-a simple bitburner terminal animation of ninja works it.
+A simple bitburner terminal animation of ninja works it.

-requires access to the singularity api within bitburner (SF4.1)
+RAM cost is 1.60GB.